freebelion/NYP/Kesir2/README.md

 bilinmiyorsa, pay ve paydaların ayrı tanımlanması mantıksız olacaktır.
-> If there is going to be many more fraction objects, and what's worse, if the number of those fractions are not known ahead of time, defining the numerator and denominator variables will not be a sensible choice.
+> If there is going to be many more fraction objects, and even worse, if the number of those fractions are not known ahead of time, defining the numerator and denominator variables will not be a sensible choice.